-You can quickly customize the desktop using System Preferences.
-Choose Apple () > System Preferences from the menu bar or click the System Preferences icon in the Dock.
-System Preferences is your command center for most settings on your MacBook.
+You can quickly make the desktop look the way you want using System Preferences.
+Choose Apple () > System Preferences from the menu bar.
+As you get to know your computer, explore System Preferences, your command center for most settings on your MacBook.
 For more information, open Mac Help and search for "System Preferences" or for the specific preference you want to change.